Frequently Asked Questions

 When is the bill due?

-The fall semester bill is mailed in July and is due by August 6th.
-The spring semester bill is mailed in mid-November and due by December 17th.
+The fall semester bill is available online via Online Academic Resources (OAR) in early July and is due by August 3th.
+The spring semester bill is available online in mid-November and due by December 14th.

 Will my deposit be reflected on my bill?